 The DCLOSE subroutine is used to stop the display.
 DCLOSE also leaves the current main file in displayable form such that it can later be called as a subpicture file or restarted as a main file.
+Note, a DCLOSE, while turning off the display processor, does NOT alter the definition of the current Main File.
+The Main Display File routine will still function correctly to this Main File with the display processor stopped.
 The call statement form is simply: